emaiannone/emaiannone.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hello, I am Emanuele (*/Eh-maa-noo-eh-leh/*), Predoctoral Researcher (Research Assistant) at the [Hamburg University of Technology (TUHH)](https://www.tuhh.de/tuhh/startseite), Germany.
+Hello, I am Emanuele (*/Eh-maa-noo-eh-leh/*), Postdoctoral Researcher (Research Assistant) at the [Hamburg University of Technology (TUHH)](https://www.tuhh.de/tuhh/startseite), Germany.
 I am part of the [Institute of Software Security (SoftSec)](https://www.tuhh.de/softsec/institute), where I work on mining and creating **proof of vulnerabilities** (e.g., security test cases, exploits, etc.) and developing novel **automated vulnerability repair** solutions, contributing to the Horizon EU project [Sec4AI4Sec](https://www.sec4ai4sec-project.eu/).

 In February 2024, I earned a Ph.D. in **Computer Science** at the [University of Salerno (UNISA)](https://www.unisa.it/), Italy.
 I defended a thesis on **software vulnerabilities** in the field of **Software Maintenance and Evolution** (thesis title: *There's Something about Vulnerabilities: Empirical Comprehension and Novel Automated Approaches*), supervised (and academically raised) by [Prof. Fabio Palomba](https://fpalomba.github.io/) at the [Software Engineering (SeSa) Lab](https://sesalabunisa.github.io).